The Aegean treasure

 Gogles

-Small handmade pasta, shaped like clams and served with melted butter.
+Small, handmade pasta shaped like clams, typically served with melted butter.
+A simple yet comforting local delicacy.

 Gastronomical Experiences